Pre Shoot Preparation

 Deciding on the best scenes

-At the point of reading this the chances are you’ve already got a good idea of the amount of scenes required for your shoot.
+At the point of reading this chances are you’ve already got a good idea of the amount of scenes required for your shoot.
 If not, take a few of moments to read our check-list below, and re-think your scenes if necessary:

 Choose locations/rooms that best represent you and/or your organisation.
 For example, a newly decorated room will always look better than a room that has seen little care in many years.